UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_08.md

 Notes: Next, it is a good idea to check the type of data in each column and how many missing values there are.

-From looking looking at the values in the table, we already have an idea of what the column data types are, and this matches the output from the `info` method.
+From looking at the values in the table, we already have an idea of what the column data types are, and this matches the output from the `info` method.
 The columns with categorical data are referred to as “objects” and the numerical columns are read in as decimal numbers or “floats”.

-Although it seem unnecessary in this case, it is good practice to perform this check since there are rare cases where pandas might interpret a column differently from what we think.
+Although it seems unnecessary in this case, it is good practice to perform this check since there are rare cases where pandas might interpret a column differently from what we think.